Timeshare Points

 In the early days of timeshares, people would buy a specific time of the year, sometimes up to a month.
 Over time, they would swap their timeshare slots with others in the same property so they could get the times they wanted that year.
 Timeshare companies then worked on systems where everyone could book in for different times each year.

-After a while, this meant that more popular times could be oversubscribed, so large complexes were built to deal with this summer-time rush.
+After a while, this meant that more popular times could be oversubscribed, so large facilities were built to deal with this summer-time rush.
 Timeshare companies then started to offer people systems where they could use any of their different facilities each year.
 This is where the idea of a points system came from.

 What is a timeshare point system?